 Cathy has been working in Cambridgeshire schools as a classroom teacher and advisory teacher and trainer since 1994.
 Over that time she has built a reputation for high quality resources, interesting and engaging teaching and meeting the needs of her audience.
 Cathy has been enhancing the teaching of history in the classroom since 1997, with historical visits covering British history topics to the 14th century.
-She has published a teacher resource covering the Viking period.
+She currently delivers over 60 history days, working with thousands of children each year.
+She has also published a teacher resource covering the Viking period.

 Love of History